Renewable Energy Corporation: Crisis during 2008-2009

 During 2008 and 2009, the company faced a crisis with falling income and increasing debt.
 As of May 2010, the market capitalization is down to 18 billion NOK.
-The large drop in value has been partially blamed on the financial crisis, which caused a near halving of the price of silicon wafers, as well as increasing costs of investments, in particular due to delays in opening a new factory in Moses Lake, Washington.
+The large drop in value was partially blamed on the 2008 financial crisis, which caused a near halving of the price of silicon wafers, as well as increasing costs of investments, in particular due to delays in opening a new factory in Moses Lake, Washington.

 Crisis during 2011 and 2012

 In addition due to the continued weak market conditions and prospects of significant negative cash flow, the board of directors announced in October that REC would permanently close down the production capacity at the oldest multicrystalline wafer plants at Herøya, the multicrystalline wafer plant in Glomfjord and the solar cell plant in Narvik.
 The remaining Norwegian plant, at Herøya, was closed down in 2012.
 Its wafer subsidiary, REC Wafer Norway AS, is planning to file for insolvency.

 All of REC's solar cell and wafer production plants in Norway were shut down permanently in 2011 and 2012 due to weak market conditions and prospects of significant negative cash flow.